 March 16th

 Even though it snowed today, about an inch, it will melt tomrrow.This past week, warm week, I planted about 5 different Flowers from seed in the Greenhouse for my wife with the Purple theme.
 Planted some Tomato seeds to test out just in case we get allot of sunny days to warm up the Greenhouse to get the Tomato seeds (I saved from last year) to germinate.
 The Peas, Spinach and Lettuce in the Greenhouse are up.
 On Friday I rottotilled two thirds of the garden.
 It rained and it filled up the pond.
 Planted a couple bulbs and a Hosta at my parents grave.
 The two trees I planted there 15 years ago are 10 & 13 ft tall, just amazing.
-Raked up some more Spruce cones to use as mulch barrior to keep in moisture in flower beds by the house.
+Raked up some more Spruce cones to use as mulch barrier to keep in moisture in flower beds by the house.

 My Name and Address